skywalker212/tiny-shell/README.md

 #**Tiny Shell**
+By Akash Gajjar

+###Requirements
+Knowledge of c programming, linux commandline and linux processes is required to understand this piece of code.

 ###Brief Intro
 This is a part of an assignment in my course of System Software.
 This is a look alike shell program and it has a limited functionality.
+It is an easy project if you follow getting started pdf.

 ###Files
  - Makefile	                - Compiles your shell program and runs the tests